Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Interval Graphs

-It is easy to see that for any iteration $i$, after we assign a color for $I^i_1$, all intervals whose left endpoint is smaller than $L(I^i_1)$ have been assigned a color (which may be the color 0).
-Therefore, Case 2 can only happen at the last iteration $i = j$.
+By the choice of $I^i_1$, all intervals whose left endpoints are smaller than $L(I^i_1)$ have been assigned a color (which may be the color 0).
+Therefore, Case 2 can only occur at the last step.
+Let the last step be the $j$-th step of the coloring process.

-We prove by induction on $i$ that that $C$ is a \cfonp{} coloring for the induced subgraph containing $I_1^{i}$, $I_2^{i}$, their neighbors, and all intervals whose left endpoints on the left of any of them.
+We prove by induction on $i$ that $C$ is a \cfonp{} coloring for the induced subgraph containing $N[I_1^{i}\cup I_2^{i}]$ and all the intervals whose left endpoints are less than $L(I_1^i)$.
 For the base case $i = 1$, the subgraph only contains $I_1^{1}$, $I_2^{1}$, and their neighbors.
 The claim then holds by construction.
+Since Case 1 applies for the base case, the intervals $I_1^1$ and $I_2^1$ see each other as their uniquely colored neighbors, and the vertices colored 0 see $I_2^1$ as their uniquely colored neighbor.